 This step-by-step article describes how to schedule a program to automatically start at a pre-determined interval.

-Click Start, click Control Panel, and then double-click Scheduled Tasks.
+- Click Start, point to Settings, click Control Panel, and then click double-click Scheduled Tasks.

-Type the user name and password.
-Make sure that the user name is in the domain\user format, where domain is your NetBIOS domain name, and user is the user account you want to schedule the task under.
+- Type the user name and password.
+Make sure that the user name is in the domain\user format domain\user where domain is your NetBIOS domain name and user is the user account you want to schedule the task under.
 Click Next.

-Click Finish to schedule the task, and then verify that the task appears in the Scheduled Tasks box.
+- Click Finish to schedule the task, and then verify that the task appears in the Scheduled Tasks window.

-By default, Task Scheduler logs on as the Local System account.
-In some cases, this account may not have the appropriate permissions to start the scheduled task.
+- By default, Task Scheduler logs on as the Local System account.
+In some cases, this account may not have the appropriate permissions to perform the scheduled task.
 Because of this, you must specify an account in the Scheduled Task Wizard.
-Verify that the account you specify in the wizard has sufficient rights to start the task you are scheduling by logging on as that user and running the task manually.
+Verify that the account you specify in the wizard has sufficient rights to perform the task you are scheduling by logging on as that user and running the task manually.

-The Scheduled Task Wizard does not verify the password you type for the user account that the process will run as.
+- The Schedule Task Wizard does not verify the password you type for the user account that the process will run as.
 Make sure that you type the correct password.